ultramarichka/umwerk-challenge-frontend/readme.md

 # Umwerk Challenge

+In order to get an idea of the level and scope of your knowledge we have prepared a small test project.
+This test is designed for frontend developers.

 Small [silex](http://silex.sensiolabs.org/) project to show [umwerk](http://www.umwerk.com) locations on a map.
 Use the [Google Maps Api](https://developers.google.com/maps/?hl=de) to create a marker for each location.
 When one clicks on the location marker, it should open a modal window which